Siri-chan/blog/content/How I built a C preprocessor, how you can too, and why you shouldn't..md

   - succ
 draft: "true"
 ---
 <!--
-This article is a work-in progress, documenting the process, my decisions, and the things I learned while building `succ`.
+This article and those that follow it are informational, documenting the process, my decisions, and the things I learned while building `succ`.
 Consider the contents of this text to be protected under my copyright.
-I expect it to not be reproduced in any form without my written permission.
+I expect it to not be reproduced in any form without my expressed written permission.
 -->

 I have spent a **lot** of time recently, developing my C compiler, [`succ`](https://github.com/Siri-chan/succ).
 It has become a bit of an obsession, and I have found myself spending a lot of my time working on it.